azotheblue/blog/resume.md

 title: Resume
 permalink: /resume/
 ---
+## INTODUCTION

 This is not going to be a typical bullet style resume.
 Often, a resume does not provide an opportunity for reflection.
 My intention here is to have a place where I (or future employers) can ruminate upon my professional journey.

 *This is a not yet a complete professional journey.
-More sections will be added as time permits
+More sections will be added as time permits*

+## JOURNEY
-## CLINICAL INFORMATION SYSTEMS ADMINISTRATOR
+### CLINICAL INFORMATION SYSTEMS ADMINISTRATOR

 📅2013-2017